Solution economy provides new opportunities for non-profit organizations

 - First Nations youth in Canada are more likely to be incarcerated than to graduate from high school.

 Governments and non-profits have tried for decades to address these sorts of problems.
 Arguably, with limited success.
-Working with the Aboriginal leaders and communities themselves, what if government and non-profits that serve these communities actively sought out new partners — multinationals, social entrepreneurs, app developers, individuals — including those with experience addressing similar issues elsewhere?
+Working with the Indigenous leaders and communities themselves, what if government and non-profits that serve these communities actively sought out new partners — multinationals, social entrepreneurs, app developers, individuals — including those with experience addressing similar issues elsewhere?
 Could they be as effective as Social Capital Partners has been?

 Non-profits can play a big role